hkupitz/reusable-dmn-decision/README.md

 To run the examples, just launch `CamundaApplication.java`.
-This will boot up a Camunda Platform 7 process engine, ready to evaluate decisions ([via REST API](https://docs.camunda.org/rest/camunda-bpm-platform/7.19/#tag/Decision-Definition/operation/evaluateDecisionByKey), for method 1 & 2) and start process instances ([via REST API](https://docs.camunda.org/rest/camunda-bpm-platform/7.19/#tag/Process-Definition/operation/startProcessInstanceByKey) or Tasklist).
+This will boot up a Camunda Platform 7 process engine, ready to evaluate decisions ([via REST API](https://docs.camunda.org/rest/camunda-bpm-platform/7.19/#tag/Decision-Definition/operation/evaluateDecisionByKey), for method 1 & 2) and start process instances ([via REST API](https://docs.camunda.org/rest/camunda-bpm-platform/7.19/#tag/Process-Definition/operation/startProcessInstanceByKey) or Tasklist, for method 3).

 The unit tests can be run directly from `ReusableDecisionTest.java`.